 SS 201 abc.
 Analytical Foundations of Social Science.
 9 units (3-0-6); first, second, third terms.
 This course covers the fundamentals of utility theory, game theory, and social choice theory.
 These basic theories are developed and illustrated with applications to electoral politics, market trading, bargaining, auctions, mechanism design and implementation, legislative and parliamentary voting and organization, public economics, industrial organization, and other topics in economics and political science.
 Open to Social Science graduate students only.
-Instructors: Ortoleva, Elliott, Echenique.
+Instructors: Saito, Elliott, Echenique.

 SS 202 abc.
 Political Theory.
 9 units (3-0-6); first, second, third terms.
 Course will introduce the student to the central problems of political theory and analysis, beginning with the essential components of the democratic state and proceeding through a variety of empirical topics.
 These topics will include the analysis of electoral and legislative institutions, legislative agenda processes, voting behavior, comparative political economy, and cooperation and conflict in international politics.
 The student will be sensitized to the primary empirical problems of the discipline and trained in the most general applications of game theoretic reasoning to political science.
 Open to Social Science graduate students only.
 Instructors: Palfrey, Snowberg, Alvarez.

 SS 205 abc.
 Foundations of Economics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ec 121 ab or instructor’s permission.
 This is a graduate course in the fundamentals of economics.
 Topics include comparative statics and maximization techniques, the neoclassical theory of consumption and production, general equilibrium theory and welfare economics, public goods and externalities, the economic consequences of asymmetric information and incomplete markets, and recursive methods with applications to labor economics and financial economics.
 Open to Social Science graduate students only.
-Instructors: Border, Shannon, Ledyard.
+Instructors: Border, Echenique, Ledyard.